Importing TerrAvion GeoTIFF and creating VRA Maps in SMS

-In the popup, you should click on NDVI Analysis, and select Single Field or Multiple Fields, depending on your situation.
-In this case, we selected Single Field.
+In the popup, click on NDVI Analysis, and select Single Field or Multiple Fields, depending on your situation.
+In this example, Single Field is selected.

-There are a couple of options on the next popup, but most often we can select Use Optimal Resolution.
+There are a couple of options on the next popup, but most often the Use Optimal Resolution is selected.

-Afterwards, you should have a new NDVI layer ready, if everything looks good, go ahead and save it.
+Afterward, the new NDVI layer should be ready.
+If everything looks good, go ahead and save it.

 There will be a final popup to ensure all information is entered correctly.
-In this popup you are required to select a Product, in this case, we select “CORN”.
+In this popup select a Product, in this case, “CORN” is selected.

 After the NDVI layer is generated, highlight the NDVI Analysis layer under Analysis Results.
 Then click Create New Map below the file tree.
 The newly generated map might be colored all green as default.

 After the new map is generated, select the appropriate option from the dropdown on the right-hand sidebar.
-In this case, we selected NDVI from the dropdown.
+In this case, NDVI is selected from the dropdown.